DayneSorvisto/mlops-lifecycle-toolkit/README.md

 [![Twitter](https://img.shields.io/twitter/url/https/github.com/DayneSorvisto/mlops-lifecycle-toolkit.svg?style=social)](https://twitter.com/intent/tweet?text=Check%20out%20this%20awesome%20MLOps%20Lifecycle%20Toolkit%20repository%20on%20GitHub:%20https://github.com/DayneSorvisto/mlops-lifecycle-toolkit)

 # Project Overview

+How can we build an end-to-end MLOps software for data sciennce using only open-source components?

 After evaluating over 100 different open source tools in the context of data science projects I distilled it into a comprehensive list and built examples in the form of a software accelerator for data science solving the problem of integrating many of these components together for use in an end-to-end project that includes data cleaning, model training, model inference, deployment and monitoring.